jdeskins/aws-python/README.md

 ### Delete Untagged ECR Images

-When image is tagged as "latest", the previously "latest" tagged version still exists but is no longer tagged.
+When a docker image is tagged as "latest" in ECR, the previous version tagged "latest" still exists but is no longer tagged.
 That container is cached for possible later re-use.
-This script will remove all untagged containers from the repo for a given REGISTRY_ID and REPOSITORY_NAME (image name).
+This script will remove all untagged containers from the repo to conserve space for a given REGISTRY_ID and REPOSITORY_NAME (image name).

 ```